CoqueTornado/sd-webui-forge-faceswaplab/README.md

 The error encountered with FaceSwapLab in the img2img feature of Automatic1111's Stable Diffusion WebUI due to a mismatch in the number of arguments being passed to the apply_overlay() function has been corrected with an update to the imgutils.py on this version.

+To install, open Forge and click on Extensions, click on the "Install from URL" and paste in my github address (https://github.com/Ethereum-John/sd-webui-forge-faceswaplab).
+Make sure you "apply and quit" and restart Forge so it loads correctly.

 Below are important notes from the previous updates on a111